Scientific Name

 Description

-Mitrophyllum grande is a small succulent shrub with a compact center and short stems only from which erect long branches at the top of which, during the growing season, develop two leaf pairs that alternate consecutively between two different types of growth.
-The free part of the first pair of leaves is tongue-shaped to triangular, up to 4.8 inches (12 cm) long and up to 1.2 inches (3 cm) wide.
-The leaves of the second pair are fused for 4/5, forming an oval body up to 4 inches (10 cm) long and 1.4 inches (3.5 cm) in diameter.
-The leaves dry out in the dormancy period, eventually becoming a papery sheath in which the new leaf pairs form.
+Mitrophyllum grande is a small, sparingly branched succulent shrub with short branches and pairs of fleshy, fused leaves.
+During the growing season, it develops two leaf pairs that alternate between distinct growth types.
+The free part of the first pair of leaves is tongue-shaped to triangular, measuring up to 4.8 inches (12 cm) long and 1.2 inches (3 cm) wide.
+The leaves of the second pair are fused for 4/5, forming an oval body that can reach up to 4 inches (10 cm) in length and 1.4 inches (3.5 cm) in diameter.
+The leaves dry during the dormancy, eventually becoming a papery sheath in which the new leaf pairs form.

 The flowers are solitary, with yellow or white petals, and appear between the free part of the second pair of leaves from mid-fall to mid-winter.
-Fruits are five-angled capsules with covering membranes extending about 1/3 over locules.
+The fruits are five-angled capsules with covering membranes that extend about 1/3 of the way over the locules.

 The basics of care are simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 After that, the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.